Legend of Sleepy Hollow

-Be prepared for your journey: The Legend of Sleepy Hollow is outdoors and requires walking a bark chip trail lit by luminaries.
+The Legend of Sleepy Hollow is outdoors and requires walking a bark chip trail lit by luminaries.
 It has proven a challenge for those who have walking difficulties.
-NOT RECOMMENDED for those who have a hard time walking the uneven and hilly ground or for strollers.
+Not recommended for those who have a hard time walking the uneven and hilly ground or for strollers.
 A short hayride is part of the program if trail conditions permit.
 If not, we will walk the entire nearly one mile trail.
 Wheelchairs have made it around the trail if conditions are dry but will have to follow the hayride as there is no room on the hay wagon for the wheelchair.
 Visitors should dress for the weather.

 - Check the time and date on your ticket before leaving the sales location.
 If you receive them in the mail it is your responsibility to check the date and time on your tickets.

-- There will be no refunds unless #10 below applies.
+- There will be no refunds unless number 10 applies.

-- Park in the parking lot on Hendricks Road, northeast of the main farm accessible from Rt.
-2. Please do not use Belshaw Road.
+- Park in the parking lot on Hendricks Road, northeast of the main farm accessible from Route 2.
+Please do not use Belshaw Road.
 The picnic tables are just south of the Visitor Center (white building where the bathrooms are).
 If you use 3606 Belshaw Road in Lowell, IN for Google directions you will end up in the wrong starting point for the program.
-From I-65 exit on Rt 2 west toward Lowell for about 4.5 miles to Hendricks Road then south 1/4 mile to the parking lot.
-From Rt.
-41 go east on Rt 2 through Lowell to Hendricks Road then south 1/4 mile to the parking lot next to where the performance begins.
+From I-65 exit on Route 2 west toward Lowell for about 4.5 miles to Hendricks Road then south 1/4 mile to the parking lot.
+From Route 41 go east on Route 2 through Lowell to Hendricks Road then south 1/4 mile to the parking lot next to where the performance begins.